ONSAS/ONSAS.docs/docs/src/tutorials/CantileverBeam/cantileverBeam.md

 E = 200e9 ;  nu = 0.3 ;
 % geometrical scalar parameters l = 10 ; ty = .1 ;  tz = .1 ;
+% the number of elements of the mesh numElements = 10 ;
 ```

 ## MEBI parameters